Weapon H: Powers and abilities

-The Weapon X Project's experiments have given Clayton Cortez a Hulk/Wolverine-like appearance with the powers of Hulk, Wolverine, Domino, Lady Deathstrike, Sabretooth, and Warpath upon their genetic templates being injected into him.
+The Weapon X Project's experiments have given Clayton Cortez a Hulk/Wolverine-like appearance with the combined abilities of Hulk, Wolverine, Domino, Lady Deathstrike, Sabretooth, and Warpath.
 These abilities include immense strength, durability, and speed, as well as retractable bone claws, regeneration, enhanced senses, and probability field generation (allowing him to influence "luck").

 He possesses a couple of other unique qualities stemming from Sterntech-derived nanorobotics used in his adamantium bonding process.
 Without this nanotech, Cortez/Weapon H could not transform without his skeleton ripping out of the body.
 With it, he can manipulate the Adamantium-laced bone structure's pliability, for instance, being able to elongate them protruding along those limbs into needle-pointed spurs capable of shredding his enemies.
-Unlike Wolverine, Weapon H can also discharge his three-pointed claws as projectile-like stilettos (and aim them at a target with pinpoint precision).
-This is something even his own creator didn't know about.
+Unlike Wolverine, Weapon H can also discharge his three-pointed claws as projectile-like stilettos and aim them at a target with pinpoint precision.

 After having his gamma power drained and being left trapped in the past age by Deathlok, Cortez found out that he could modulate the Gamma Core powering this Sterntech-based transformation and transform into alternate forms of gamma mutates.

 Prior to his transformations, the Eaglestar Corporation had trained Clayton as a skilled marksman and expert unarmed combatant.